MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 ### Only for Teams

 This configuration option is optimized for Teams channel usage.
 It automatically sets up Azure Active Directory (AAD) authentication for Teams without the need for any manual configuration.
 It uses the Teams authentication itself to identify the user, meaning the user will not be prompted to sign-in while in teams, unless there is a need for expanded scope.
 Only Teams channel is available once this configuration is selected.
-If you need other channels but still want authentication for your bot, you need to choose the “Manual” authentication option below.
+If you need other channels but still want authentication for your bot, you need to choose the "Manual" authentication option below.
 This is the standard configuration for bots that are created from Teams.

-The following variables will be available in the authoring canvas once “Only for Teams” option is selected:
+The following variables will be available in the authoring canvas once "Only for Teams" option is selected:
 * ```UserID```
 * ```UserDisplayName```